 9 Drop-In Indoor Playgrounds Where Boston Kids Can Get Their Energy Out

 As temperatures hover around freezing and even trusty toys are getting tiresome, every parent is looking for fun winter activities that can help kids expend energy and get their sillies out indoors.
-Just in time for February school vacation, we’ve rounded up 10 indoor play spaces where little and big kids can slide, climb, dodge, play pretend, and make friends—just as they might on their favorite outdoor playgrounds.
+Here are some of our favorite indoor play spaces where little and big kids can slide, climb, dodge, play pretend, and make friends—just as they might on their favorite outdoor playgrounds.
 Most are a drive outside city limits, but all have lots enough space and options for high-energy fun to make a day trip feel well worth it.

 This just me be bouncy house, castle, and slide heaven.
 Photo courtesy of Jump on In